jjww2015/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "The 835 interval contains 206.1698, the maximum number of steps"
 ```
+The 835 interval contains 206.1698, the maximum number of steps.

 ## Imputing missing values
 * Calculate and report the total number of missing values in the dataset